1989 Tiananmen Square protests and massacre: Protests outside Beijing

-After the order was restored in Beijing on 4 June, protests of various sizes continued in some 80 other Chinese cities outside the international press's spotlight.
+After order was restored in Beijing on 4 June, protests of various sizes continued in some 80 other Chinese cities outside the international press's spotlight.
 In the British colony of Hong Kong, people again took to wearing black in solidarity with the demonstrators in Beijing.
 There were also protests in other countries, where many adopted the wearing of black armbands as well.

 In Shanghai, students marched on the streets on 5 June and erected roadblocks on major thoroughfares.
-Railway traffic was blocked.
-Other public transport was suspended and people were prevented from getting to work.
-Factory workers went on a general strike and took to the streets.
+Public transport including railway traffic was blocked.
 On 6 June, the municipal government tried to clear the rail blockade, but it was met with fierce resistance from the crowds.
 Several people were killed from being run over by a train.
-On 7 June, students from major Shanghai universities stormed various campus facilities to erect biers in commemoration of the dead in Beijing.
-The situation was gradually brought under control without deadly force.
+On 7 June, students from major Shanghai universities stormed various campus facilities to erect biers.
+Although there were rumors of possible martial law in the city, the situation was gradually brought under control without deadly force.
 The municipal government gained recognition from the top leadership in Beijing for averting a major upheaval.

 In the interior cities of Xi'an, Wuhan, Nanjing, and Chengdu, many students continued protests after 4 June, often erecting roadblocks.
 In Xi'an, students stopped workers from entering factories.
 In Wuhan, students blocked the Yangtze River Railway bridge and another 4,000 gathered at the railway station.
 About one thousand students staged a railroad "sit-in", and rail traffic on the Beijing-Guangzhou and Wuhan-Dalian lines was interrupted.
 The students also urged employees of major state-owned enterprises to go on strike.
-In Wuhan, the situation was so tense that residents reportedly began a bank run and resorted to panic-buying.
+In Wuhan, the situation was so tense that residents reportedly began a bank run and resorted to panic buying.

-Similar scenes unfolded in Nanjing.
-On 7 June, hundreds of students staged a blockade at the Nanjing Yangtze River Bridge and the Zhongyangmen Railway Bridge.
-They were persuaded to evacuate without incident later that day, although they returned the next day to occupy the main railway station and the bridges.

-The atmosphere in Chengdu was more violent.
-On the morning of 4 June, police forcibly broke up the student demonstration in Tianfu Square.
-The resulting violence resulted in the deaths of eight people, with hundreds injured.
-The most brutal attacks occurred on 5–6 June.
-Witnesses estimate that 30 to 100 bodies were thrown onto a truck after a crowd broke into the Jinjiang Hotel.
-According to Amnesty International, at least 300 people were killed in Chengdu on 5 June.
-Troops in Chengdu used concussion grenades, truncheons, knives, and electroshock weapons against protesters.
-Hospitals were ordered not to accept students, and on the second night, the ambulance service was stopped by police.